lstephanian/tokenDistributionData/README.md

 # Token Distributions

-This repo contains a list of public token distributions
+This repo contains a list of public token distributions.